apache/openwhisk/README.md

 Report bugs, ask questions and request features [here on GitHub](../../issues).

 You can also join our slack channel and chat with developers.
-To get access to our slack channel, please see the instructions [here](https://github.com/openwhisk/openwhisk/wiki).
+To get access to our slack channel, request an invite [here](http://slack.openwhisk.org).